codeBelt/StructureJS/README.md

 ##Add StructureJS to Your Project

-If you're using the RequireJS all you have to do is:
+If you are using RequireJS all you have to do is:

 ```
 bower install structurejs